essential-randomness/essential-random/src/content/streams/2024-05/23-fujoguide.md

 ---
-title: "[Tentative] Let's Work on FujoGuide!"
+title: "[Tentative] Building FujoGuide with Astro"
 description: |
   [FujoGuide](https://fujoweb.dev) Volume 0 is our guide to Git & GitHub, and the protagonist of our [first-ever Kickstarter](https://www.kickstarter.com/projects/essential-randomness/the-fujoshi-guide-to-web-development).
 Why many people know this already, what they